 The public voting has closed and YOU have chosen the top nine finalists for 2017.
 Thank you to all the companies that entered.
 The Corporate Citizenship Film Festival—presented by FedEx—is proud to honor excellence in corporate citizenship and recognize your important work.

-The winner of each category, including a special award for Fan Favorite (based on votes) and Best in Show (based on overall excellence in storytelling, production, and the connection of corporate citizenship to business value) will be announced at the 2017 International Corporate Citizenship Conference, held in Boston March 26-28.
+The winner of each category, including a special award for Fan Favorite (based on votes) and Best in Show (based on overall excellence in storytelling, production, and the connection of corporate citizenship to business value) was announced at the 2017 International Corporate Citizenship Conference, held in Boston March 26-28.

 Interested in entering for 2018?
 Email firstname.lastname@example.org.